The Holy Spirit came upon them. 10:44-48

 v44.
 Peter is still in the middle of his gospel presentation when the Gentiles receive the Holy Spirit.
 The reception is similar to that of the apostles - sudden and unexpected.
 This was a significant occurrence and was without the usual exhortation, "repent and be baptized in order to receive the gift of the Holy Spirit."
 "All who heard the message" received the gift."

 v47-48.
 Peter obviously senses the importance of the occasion and that by baptizing these Gentile believers he is moving into new territory.
 Still, who could argue against baptism?
 Cornelius and his friends had just received the Spirit.
 The normal order of events entail: the preaching of the gospel, a response of repentance and belief, water baptism for the remission of sins (a sign of repentance and its consequence, the washing of forgiveness), and the gift of the Holy Spirit.
 Laying on of hands (a sign of prayer) may precede the gift of the Spirit, but was obviously not an essential element.
 Clearly, repentance and belief were present, although not stated here, cf. 11:17, 15:7-9.
-Water baptism was the only event out of order and was still administered even though the Gentiles had received the Spirit.
-One doesn't supersede the other.
+Water baptism was the only event out of order, but it was still administered, even though the Gentiles had already received the Spirit.

 The baptism was administered "in the name of Jesus Christ", cf. 2:38.
-This could just mean that Jesus' name, his divine character, is declared over the person to be baptized, although it is more likely that "baptizing them in the name" carries the idea of instruction in gospel truth, cf. Matt.28:19.
-The person doing the baptizing, in this case "the circumcised believers who came with Peter", would most likely seek the ground of the converts repentance, confirm its truth, and restate it where necessary.
-In this way the convert is immersed ("baptized" figuratively) into the truth of Jesus, into the "name", as well as immersed in water as an outward expression of their repentance ("a baptism of repentance for the forgiveness of sins").
+This could just mean that Jesus' name, his divine character, is declared over the person to be baptized, although it is more likely that "baptizing them in the name" carries the idea of instruction in gospel truth along with water baptism, cf. Matt.28:19.
+The person doing the baptizing, in this case "the circumcised believers who came with Peter", would most likely seek the ground of the converts repentance, confirm its truth, and restate it where necessary, prior to water baptism.
+In this way the convert is immersed ("baptized" figuratively) into the truth about Jesus, into the "name", as well as immersed in water as an outward expression of their repentance ("a baptism of repentance for the forgiveness of sins").

 That little extra

 The Billy Graham tract, illustrating the cross spanning the gulf of hell, left itself open to a bit of reworking.
 It is very easy to draw a little segment on the end of the cross representing the necessary extra that enables a complete crossing from this world to heaven.
-Without that little extra we are lost.
+Without that little extra our Christian life will always be flawed, if not lost forever.
+When I was involved with a group of counselors for a Billy Graham crusade we all identified the little extra that marked out our particular denomination.
+We Anglicans / Episcopalians had confirmation, the Church of Christ and Baptists had believer's baptism, Pentecostals had speaking in tongues, Adventists had the Sabbath, Puritans had the Law, and so on.
+It was all good fun and served to remind us of the danger of the little extra.

-The replay of the miracle of Pentecost for Cornelius and his friends does not serve to support "second-blessing" theology, but rather serves to remind all believers of the blessing we already possess in Christ through faith.
+The replay of the miracle of Pentecost for the Gentile Cornelius and his friends reminds us that all believers possess the fullness of new life in Christ through faith.

 1. What is the point of the phrase "even on the Gentiles", v45?